Ten career paths that can make you a millionaire

 Corporate lawyer: Not all lawyer salaries are created equal – public interest lawyers, for example, fall at the lower end of the earning scale.
 And there is apparently a growing discrepancy between expected lawyer salaries and actual lawyer salaries.
 But corporate lawyers tend to do pretty well in general.
 Payscale lists Canadian salaries for a corporate lawyer at $51,428 – $208,541.
 Getting a job as a lawyer in Canada usually requires an undergrad degree, a law degree and an articling position.

 Management consultant: Sometimes is seems like if you just throw “consultant” in front of a business-y sounding word, you can command whatever salary you want.
-A management consultant, according to consulting firm CMC Canada, is an independent professional who helps organizations by “solving management and business problems, identifying and seizing new opportunities, enhancing learning, and implementing changes.”
+A management consultant, according to The Canadian Association of Management Consultants, is an independent professional who helps organizations by “solving management and business problems, identifying and seizing new opportunities, enhancing learning, and implementing changes.”
 Consultants starting out with an MBA start in the $100,000 range, but with advancement these salaries can rise to over $800,000.

 So the secret seems to be: land a job that pays more than you need to live off.
 Start saving right away, and make regular contributions to your banked earnings.
 Some smart investment doesn’t hurt either.
 The sure-fire way to not achieve financial security is in living paycheque to paycheque or worse – beyond your means.